MazenGomaa/Blue-Robotics-Basic-ESC-hardware/README.md

 Ah yes, A 1st grade Chinese product, what did you expect? apparently, blue robotics just relabeled it

-# Behavior
-while testing, some notable behavior was noticed:

-- at very low speeds at about 1550uS the motor dose not spin constantly, instead it just starts and stops, this is happening due to the way this ESC is designed, since it's a Sensorless

 ### The Schematic:

-I use EasyEDA when reverse engineering because it's fast, simple, and has all footprints and is really simple tu use
+I use EasyEDA when reverse engineering because it's fast, simple, and has all footprints and is really simple to use

 And also because i want to piss someone off

-Anyway, i also exported the EasyEDA Json
+Anyway, i exported the EasyEDA project Json file and an Altium schDoc file that can be found in the main directory

 ![Schematic_Basic ESC_2023-04-21](https://user-images.githubusercontent.com/87239688/233785809-f06f5444-1baf-4803-976b-19826259d42f.png)